 Peer Friendship Program (PFP)

-The Peer Friendship Program (PFP) aims to provide outreach supports for adults living with a developmental disability through PDD Family Managed Services.
+The Peer Friendship Program (PFP) aims to provide outreach supports for persons living with a disability (and do not require personal care) starting at the age of 16 through FSCD/PDD Family Managed Services .

 Individuals Participating in the PFP can expect to: